The Best Ironing Boards of 2023

 Smooth out pesky wrinkles in fabric with these first-rate ironing boards.

-The best ironing boards should be ergonomically designed, durable, and lightweight so they’re easy to pack up and store away.
-Read on for some of the essential features of some of the best ironing boards based on weight, height, iron-rest availability, and overall design of the board itself.
+The best ironing boards should be ergonomically designed, durable, and lightweight, making them easy to pack and store.
+Key features include weight, height, iron-rest availability, and overall design.

 1. BEST OVERALL: Brabantia Adjustable Steam Rest Ironing Board

-2. BEST BANG FOR THE BUCK: Bartnelli Rorets Ironing Board
+2. BEST BANG FOR THE BUCK: Bartnelli Pulse Ironing Board

-3. UPGRADE PICK: Mabel Home Extra-Wide Ironing Pro Board
+3. UPGRADE PICK: Ironmatik Space Maker Premium Ironing Board

 4. BEST EXTRA-WIDE: Bartnelli Pro Luxury Ironing Board